 For most people, how many carbohydrates they eat will determine whether they are gaining, maintaining or losing weight.
 Limiting your carbohydrate intake is probably your best weight loss option.

 Figuring out what your Carbohydrate Sweet Spot is for Weight Loss can be confusing.
 We all need to eat nutritious carbs like fruits and vegetables for good health.
-We want to cut back; however, on the empty calorie carbs like breads, pasta, rice and processed high carbohydrate foods such as soda, cake and cookies.
+We want to cut back; however, on the empty calorie carbs like bread, pasta, rice and processed high carbohydrate foods such as soda, cake and cookies.
 In addition, we have to take into account how active we are.
 If you’re sitting behind a desk all day you should obviously be eating less carbohydrates then someone doing manual labor all day.

 Carbohydrate Guide for Weight Loss: